 You know those wonderful, heartfelt letters that moms slip into their child’s camp bags or leave in college dorm rooms, the ones with wisdom and love that make lifetime mementos?
 Yeah, well, I have never written one of those.
 Whenever I hear of a wonderful parent who takes the time and care to compose such a missive to their college student, I beat myself up for a few moments as a derelict parent.
 And then promise me, next time.

 And as I am fairly certain in the rush to get my third son off to college, I will once again fail to write that perfect letter; here is what I might have said if I could get my act together.

 College is a Privilege

 Sure, I expected you to go, and, in turn, you expected nothing less from yourself.
-But this in no way takes away from the fact that spending four years learning, growing, and focussing almost exclusively on yourself is a gift like none other.
+But this does not take away from the fact that spending four years learning, growing, and focussing almost exclusively on yourself is a gift like none other.
 Before you set foot on campus, think through the sweep of human history and guess how many people were given this opportunity.
-Only after you have acknowledged just how rare and special this gift is will I help move you into your dorm.
+Only after you acknowledge how rare and special this gift is will I help move you into your dorm.

 Best Four Years of Your Life

-You have heard adults say it a hundred times, and it may be true, but it is not automatically so.
+You have heard adults say it a hundred times, and it may be accurate, but it is not automatically so.
 Imbibe deeply of all that a University has to offer.
 Heap your plate with its academic, athletic, cultural, and social offerings.
 Never again will life mix youth, freedom, opportunity, and resources in quite this heady combination.
 If these are the best years, you must make them so.

 The First Weeks of College are a Time like None Other

 Everyone will want to meet you, and there will be no social awkwardness that usually accompanies rushing up and speaking to total strangers.
 Do not squander this short window of opportunity; it will never reappear.